 Look for the pedigree papers to ensure the Rottweiler is purebred.

-This is something you must do either you about to buy a grown Rottweiler or a puppy.
+This is something you must do either you are about to buy a grown Rottweiler or a puppy.
 You necessity need to ask for pedigree papers from the breeder prior to buy the dog, or even look at the dog.

 This is such a crucial thing as hundreds of or even thousands of scam or irresponsible breeders out there are smart enough to fool any person within a matter of minutes.